tuimac/tagdns_old/README.md

 ### Installation

 Installing tagdns by `pip3` command.
 In future, I try to upload this program to PyPI.
-Then you'll be much easier than now.
+Then you'll be much easier to install than now.

 ```
 pip3 install git+https://github.com/tuimac/tagdns.git